BillDH2k/Hackintosh-DELL-T5810-OpenCore/README.md

 **What Works:**

-- Everything, but Sleep/Wake has issue under Monterey/Ventura (should be disabled for now).
+- Everything, except Sleep/Wake (loss of USB funciton after waking from sleep.
+Should be disabled for now).

 #